Table of Contents

 2. Research and Plan

-Research the users and the market to ensure the wireframe meets their needs.
+Research users and the market to ensure the wireframe meets their needs.
 Plan the structure of the website or app, including the main pages or screens.

 - Tools: Pen and paper, Miro, or Figma for sitemaps.